 When looking for the right lender, consider the loan range of the product and interest and comparison rate.
 Also, review the repayment amount and loan-to-value-ratio (LVR), as well as fees.
 These will help you figure out which lender suits your purposes.

-The four best investor loans use the following criteria:
+The four best investor loans on our panel use the following criteria:

 - Rates – as of 6th October 2017